RiceBen/DotNetPollyEssential/README.md

 Install Polly directly, this solution will cause a lot of system relative packages installed.

-> Install-Package Polly -Version 7.2.1
+> Install-Package Polly -Version 7.2.3

-### Solution 2

-Install necessary packages first with the latest version.

-1. Install Microsoft.NETCore.Platforms latest version

->ex.
-Install-Package Microsoft.NETCore.Platforms -Version 3.1.1

-2. Install NETStandard.Library latest version

->ex.
-Install-Package NETStandard.Library -Version 2.0.3

-3. Install Polly latest version

->ex.
-Install-Package Polly -Version 7.2.1

 ## How to run